Rsync Tasks Screens

 SettingDescription

 Path(Required) Enter or browse to the dataset or directory to sync with a remote server.
 Use the arrow_right to the left of /mnt folder to expand the folder tree, then click on the name to select and populate the Path field.
 Linux file path limits apply.
-Other operating systems can have different limits which might affect how to use them as sources or destinations.
+Other operating systems can have different limits, which might affect how to use them as sources or destinations.

 User(Required) Select the user to run the rsync task.
-Select a user that has permissions to write to the specified directory on the remote host.
+Select a user who has permissions to write to the specified directory on the remote host.
 If setting Rsync Mode to SSH, the user must have an SSH private key in their home directory if Connect using is set to SSH private key stored in user’s home directory.

 Direction(Required) Select the direction of the flow of data to the remote host.
 Options are: